ansys/pyfluent/doc/source/user_guide/index.rst

 PyFluent User Guide
 -------------------
 Welcome to the PyFluent User Guide.
-This guide will help you understand how to use PyFluent to leverage the power of ANSYS Fluent for your CFD simulations.
+This guide will help you understand how to use PyFluent to leverage the power of Ansys Fluent for your CFD simulations.

 A Simple Example